baihacker/main/docs/_posts/2020-04-12-The_prefix-sum_of_multiplicative_function_dirichlet_convolution.md

 ### Overall complexity
 The larger complexity of target function part and helper function part.

+# Comment
+* It is not required that $h, g, h$ are multiplicative functions.
+* The method which uses mobius inversion to compute the prefix-sum is just a special case where the helper functions are $\mu$ and $1$.

 # References
 1. baihacker, 2018.03.18, [**Thinking on the generalized mobius inversion**](https://blog.csdn.net/baihacker/article/details/79597472){:target="_blank"} (chinese content)